Passport: Improving Automated Formal Verification Using Identifiers: Evaluation

 \subsection{Subwords}

-Each model enrichment explored in Section~\ref{sec:idents} encodes a new type of identifier, using a fixed index for the most common identifiers of that type.
-Section~\ref{ssec:bpe} described how we augmented this information using subword encodings for each identifier.

-Figure~\ref{fig:bpe} shows the impact of adding subword encodings to our identifier models.
+Figure~\ref{fig:bpe} shows the impact of adding subword encodings to our identifier models (Section~\ref{ssec:bpe}).
 Adding the subword encoding does not benefit all types of identifiers individually.
-In fact, it makes two (constructors and globals) out of the three identifier categories perform worse than when those identifiers are used individually.
+In fact, it makes two (type constructors and global definitions) out of the three identifier categories perform worse than when those identifiers are used individually, possibly due to overfitting.

 However, when subwords are added to the full model with all the identifier categories, they improve results by 7\%.
 This improvement is greater than what the cumulative impact of adding subwords to individual identifier models, suggesting that subwords particularly help with making connections between multiple identifier types.
-In fact, even though subword tokenization doesn't help global definitions alone, when global definitions are combined with the other identifier types, removing subword encoding significantly hurts results.
+In fact, even though subword sequence modeling doesn't help global definitions alone, when global definitions are combined with the other identifier types, removing subword encoding significantly hurts results.

 The most likely explanation for these results is that for subwords to be effective, a sufficiently large number of identifiers is necessary to encounter a non-trivial number of repeated subwords, allowed for learning semantics of those subwords.
 Adding subwords to only a single type of identifier likely does not meet that threshold, but using all identifiers leads to a significant improvement in the model's proving power.